materiaraiding/materiaraiding-old/_ultimate/fru.md

 nav_order: 6
 longtitle: Future's Rewritten (Ultimate)
 ---
+### Credits

+{: .no_toc }

+- Written guide by Juno
+- Diagrams by Juno, Em, Pipiro, Kobe, MUR, Ellie
+- Mit Plan by Ikuya Kirishima
+- Video Guides by Kobe, Pham

 {: .warning }

 > This guide will be written using prog strats and is mainly an explanation of how mechanics work and their failure conditions.